-Once you know what type of code it is, then you can move onto the actual process of clearing the codes from your 6.7 Cummins engine.
-The most common way to clear codes on a 6.7 Cummins engine is by using an OBD-II scanner or diagnostic tool that reads manufacturer specific trouble codes (DTCs).
-These scanners plug into your vehicle’s computer system and help diagnose any issues in real time, allowing technicians to identify exactly where problems are coming from in order for them to make repairs quickly and efficiently.
+Once you know what type of code it is, then you can move on to the actual process of clearing the codes from your 6.7 Cummins engine.
+The most common way to clear codes on a 6.7 Cummins engine is by using an OBD-II scanner or diagnostic tool that reads manufacturer-specific trouble codes (DTCs).
+These scanners plug into your vehicle’s computer system and help diagnose any issues in real-time, allowing technicians to identify exactly where problems are coming from for them to make repairs quickly and efficiently.

 Why Does My Truck Say Service Def System See Dealer

 If your truck is displaying a message that says “Service Def System See Dealer,” it means the diesel exhaust fluid (DEF) system needs to be serviced.
 DEF helps reduce emissions from diesel-powered vehicles, and when the system isn’t working properly, it can cause damage to exhaust components or even fail emission tests.
 For this reason, it’s important to take your vehicle into a certified mechanic as soon as possible for service so that you don’t experience any further problems down the road.